Amol Rajan: Opinions on the royal familyThe Guardian wrote, "Amol Rajan, (...) is a declared republican who once branded the royal family as 'absurd' and the media as a 'propaganda outlet' for the monarchy." In 2021, he publicly apologised for comments made in a 2012 article he wrote for The Independent, in which he described Prince Philip as a "racist buffoon" and Prince Charles (now Charles III) as "scientifically illiterate", and for an open letter he sent to Prince William and his wife Catherine while the two were expecting their first child, in which he described their public role as a "total fraud", the Queen's Diamond Jubilee as a "celebration of mediocrity", and the royal family as a clan "unusually full of fools".

-In November 2021, the BBC broadcast The Princes and the Press, a two-part documentary presented by Rajan that explored the relationship between the royal family and the media.
+In November 2021, the BBC broadcast The Princes and the Press, a two-part documentary presented by Rajan that explored the relationship between the royal family and the media; described as 'not his finest work', the programme (which drew mainly on royal correspondents and 'Harry and Meaghan's advocates – the Duchess’ lawyer Jenny Afia, and her biographer Omid Scobie') prompted close to a thousand complaints of bias.
 He also narrated the BBC podcast Harry, Meghan and the Media, which was released in January 2022.

 Personal life

 Rajan is a cricket enthusiast, and plays for the Authors XI.
 His first book, Twirlymen, the Unlikely History of Cricket's Greatest Spin Bowlers, was published by Random House in 2011.
 In September 2013, he married the academic Charlotte Faircloth, in Cambridge.
-They live in London and have three children.
+They live in London and have four children.